 Prof. Dr. med.
 Thomas Dreher

-Prof. Thomas Dreher – the new Chief of Pediatric Orthopaedics
+Prof. Thomas Dreher – the new Chief of Pediatric Orthopedics

-Prof. Thomas Dreher is the new Chief of Pediatric Orthopaedic and Trauma Surgery at the Zurich University Children’s Hospital and is also assuming responsibility as the Head of Pediatric Orthopaedics at Balgrist University Hospital.
-This appointment will strengthen pediatric orthopaedics in Zurich: the Children’s Hospital and Balgrist University Hospital will be working together even more closely.
+Prof. Thomas Dreher is the new Chief of Pediatric Orthopedic and Trauma Surgery at the Zurich University Children’s Hospital and is also assuming responsibility as the Head of Pediatric Orthopedics at Balgrist University Hospital.
+This appointment will strengthen pediatric orthopedics in Zurich: the Children’s Hospital and Balgrist University Hospital will be working together even more closely.

 Highly specialized team with a state-of-the-art infrastructure

-Pediatric orthopaedics at the Children’s Hospital and Balgrist works in close cooperation with national and international networks, so that we can offer your child optimal state-of-the-art treatment.
+Pediatric orthopedics at the Children’s Hospital and Balgrist works in close cooperation with national and international networks, so that we can offer your child optimal state-of-the-art treatment.